 What Causes The Muscle Pain?

-People who take statins sometimes complain of muscle pain.
+People who take cholesterol-lowering statins sometimes complain of muscle pain.
 This pain can range from flu like muscle aches, called myalgia to more serious things like muscle damage, called rhabdomyolysis (rhabdo).
 While statistically, muscle pain from statins is supposed to be rare, almost everyone I meet who takes these drugs has complained of this problem.
 Take that for what it's worth, just my observation.

 Because PCSK9 inhibitors works differently, they are not supposed to cause muscle pain.